Fredrik Jensen (footballer, born 1997)

-Hans Fredrik Jensen (born 9 September 1997) is a Finnish professional footballer who plays as a midfielder and winger for Bundesliga club FC Augsburg and the Finland national team.
-He began his senior club career playing for Twente, before signing with Augsburg at age 20 in 2018.
+Hans Fredrik Jensen (born 9 September 1997) is a Finnish professional footballer who plays as a midfielder for the Super League Greece club Aris and the Finland national team.

+Jensen began his senior club career playing for Twente, before signing with FC Augsburg at age 20 in 2018.

+Early career

+Jensen was born in Porvoo, Finland, and started football in a youth sector of a local club Futura.
+In 2008 he moved to Honka in Finland, and during 2012–2013 he played in the youth academy of HJK Helsinki.
+In 2013 he moved to the Netherlands and joined Twente academy.

 Club career

-Twente

 Jensen began his senior career at Twente.
 He made his Eredivisie debut on 6 August 2016, playing the full 90 minutes of a 2–1 defeat against Excelsior.

-FC Augsburg

-Jensen signed with Augsburg at age 20 in 2018.
+Jensen signed with Augsburg at age 20 in 2018, on a five-year deal, for a transfer fee of €3 million.
 He made his Bundesliga debut on 27 October 2018, when he came in as a substitute for Koo Ja-cheol on 68th minute in a 2–1 win against Hannover.

+On 20 January 2023, Jensen renewed his contract with Augsburg, signing a new deal until the end of June 2025.